-For the do-it-yourself type of person replacing a condensing fan motor motor is relatively easy.
+For the do-it-yourself type of person, replacing a condensing fan motor is a relatively straightforward task.
 Some knowledge and skills will be needed but if you have ever wired a wall socket or setup and wired in a roof fan replacing a condensing fan motor isn’t much harder.

-The parts can sometimes be bought from an HVAC company but again the prices are marked up.
-The good news is Amazon and eBay sell all the parts you would need.
+The parts can sometimes be bought from an HVAC company, but again the prices are marked up.
+The good news is Amazon and eBay sells all the parts you would need.

 Example Condensing Fan Motor On Amazon.

 Fasco D7909 5.6-Inch Condenser Fan Motor, 1/4 HP, 208-230 Volts, 1075 RPM, 1 Speed, 1.8 Amps, Totally Enclosed, Reversible Rotation, Ball Bearing

 Genteq C3355R Capacitor Dual Run Round 35/5 UF MFD 370V VAC 97F9834 (Replace Old GE Z97F9834) 35 and 5 MFD at 370V

 Doing it yourself depends on your knowledge, and most often, it is best to call a professional.